I failed to transform the enterprise

 At least, my thoughts at this time were something like this.
 This is what peak achievement must be like.
 But in reality, this was where I failed badly with every single decision.

 Establishing a dedicated business unit from scratch is hard.
-Being a "digital" business unit is even harder, since it is basically an overlap with all other units, without having a clearly owned thing on its own.
+Being a "digital" business unit is even harder since it is basically an overlap with all other units, without having a clearly owned thing of its own.
 This screams identity crisis.

 Other executives were afraid of the new VP.
-Not because he was inherently evil, quite the contrary, but the pure existence of his new role meant intermeddling with their own topics to them.
+Not because he was inherently evil, quite the contrary, but the pure existence of his new role meant intermeddling with their own topics.
 Something executives tend to dislike.

-Without any real support from any other executive, our poor VP was tasked the impossible: digitalize the enterprise... but without any decision making power outside of his own department.
-How would you replace old things other use, when they really do not want your help (or even are afraid to lose their job due to "automatization")?
+Without any real support from any other executive, our poor VP was tasked with the impossible: digitalize the enterprise... but without any decision-making power outside of his own department.
+How would you replace old things others use when they really do not want your help (or are even afraid to lose their job due to "automatization")?

 Many months of internal disputes within our unit followed, bitterness about the situation and how to (not) solve it.